bcmichael/RNMR-Docs/docs/command/full_command.md

 will print 2:7 as informational message.
 2:7 can be used anywhere a record must be specified to refer to record 7 in archive 2.
 RNMR will prompt for both the archive and record number with a default of 1 if they are not specified.
+## ECHO
+Rearrange buffer to simulate echo data

+Category: Data Manipulation

+Format: `ECHO` time

+Defaults: center

+Prerequisites: Time domain

+Description:
+`ECHO` takes a time domain buffer with an FID in it and simulates an echo signal from it.
+The original FID will be shifted to the left by an amount specified by time.
+The portion of the buffer vacated by this shift is filled with the complex conjugate of the reverse of the data that was in this region in the original FID.
+If time is not provided RNMR will prompt for it with a time value corresponding to the center of the buffer.
 ## ELSTST
 Separate the code blocks after a `TST` check